algolia/instantsearch-android/docgen/src/widgets.md

 ## SearchBox
 <img src="assets/img/widget_SearchBox.png" align="right"/>

 The **SearchBox** is a specialized `SearchView` which provides some customization options and facility methods.
-Apart from the existing `SearchView` attributes, it exposes two attributes you can specify in its XML definition:
+It supports all existing `SearchView` attributes and two new ones that you can specify in its XML definition:

 ```xml
 <com.algolia.instantsearch.views.SearchBox